asmirnov69/pyjviz-poc/docs/pyjviz-poc/README.md

 ## modifications in pandas_flavor module

-[pandas_flavor](pandas_flavor.md) has to be done to place method call interception logic to (optionally) pass of collected method call name and args to [[RDFLogger]] methods.
-[README](README.md) provides its own version of register.py to implement required logic for the case of pandas dataframe - https://github.com/asmirnov69/pyjviz-poc/blob/ab322f5342f9471bfb9d748bf551bb7f3d5a333e/janitor/register.py#L48
+[pandas_flavor](pandas_flavor.md) has to be done to place method call interception logic to (optionally) pass of collected method call name and args to [[RDFLogger]] methods. pyjviz-poc provides its own version of register.py to implement [required logic](https://github.com/asmirnov69/pyjviz-poc/blob/ab322f5342f9471bfb9d748bf551bb7f3d5a333e/janitor/register.py#L48) for the case of pandas dataframe.
 All other cases supported by [pyjanitor](pyjanitor.md) would require similar modifications.

 ## modifications in pyjanitor module